Terms of Service - B2B (non-SaaS)

 What are the common pitfalls when using Terms of Service?

 There are a number of consumer protection regulations that must be complied with when providing services to consumers.
 These do not apply when providing services to businesses.
-If you are providing your services to consumers, you should consider creating Terms and Conditions - Services for Consumers on PocketLaw’s platform.

 In most instances these terms can and are used in conjunction with the other policies and agreements between the parties.
 For example, a purchase order form or a data processing agreement (DPA).
 It is therefore very important that the terms do not contradict the other documents as that would cause confusion as well as potential legal issues.